 Skip the shortcuts and build an email list designed to convert

 The desire for a quick fix is understandable, but purchasing or renting email lists won’t fix anything.
 They’re costly, ineffective, and often illegal.
 Thankfully, they are also entirely unnecessary.
-There are other alternatives to building email lists online.
+Instead, build your email lists online or via SMS Text-to-Join.

 From lead magnets to coupon codes and exclusive content, there are plenty of ways to entice prospects to sign up for your marketing emails.
 A little effort can go a long way as you obtain qualified leads who are genuinely engaged with your brand.